mpv-player/mpv/DOCS/man/vo.rst

         different directions.

     ``sigmoid-upscaling``
-        When upscaling in linear light, use a sigmoidal color transform to avoid emphasizing ringing artifacts.
+        When upscaling, use a sigmoidal color transform to avoid emphasizing ringing artifacts.
+This also enables ``linear-scaling``.

     ``sigmoid-center``
         The center of the sigmoid curve used for ``sigmoid-upscaling``, must